combo-lab/combo_new/README.md

 ## Features

-- asset pipeline powered by [esbuild](https://esbuild.github.io/) and Node.js ecosystem
+- asset pipeline powered by Vite and Node.js ecosystem
 - reduced number of processes running in dev environment, which is derived from [axelson's repo](https://github.com/axelson/hello_phoenix/pull/1)
 - liveness probe, which is common in container environments.
 - ...